InternetOfHealthcare/ehealth-workshop/README.md

 This will launch the workshop resources withing that AWS Account.
 You can find the resource names and values in the outputs section of the cloudformation console:

+Refer to the "Outputs" tab of the CloudFormation stack execution in the CloudFormation console whenever the stack is in CREATE_COMPLETE state.
+There you will have some information, being these the most relevant:

+- "NotebookURL", which points for the jupyter notebook with this workshop.
+- "EC2KeyPairURL", an URL to download the private key used within the created EC2 instance in case you need to connect via SSH.

 When the stack is in CREATE_COMPLETE state, follow the link in the "NotebookURL" output, in the Outputs tab of the CloudFormation console.
 That points for the jupyter notebook with this workshop!
+You can get the EC2 KeyPair from the  If you need to connect on the instance via SSH